 A rapidly progressive form of BOOP exists that can progress from symptom onset to acute respiratory failure in only a few days.
 This form of BOOP may be associated with an underlying fibrotic process.

 In most cases, the cause of BOOP is unknown and is referred to as idiopathic BOOP.
-Causes of BOOP include radiation therapy; exposure to certain fumes or chemicals, post respiratory infections, after organ transplantation; and from more than 35 medications.
+Causes of BOOP include radiation therapy; exposure to certain fumes or chemicals, exposure to birds, post respiratory infections, after organ transplantation; and from more than 35 medications.
 Systemic disorders associated with BOOP include the connective-tissue diseases, immunological disorders, and inflammatory bowel disease.
 BOOP has also been seen in association with lung abscess, lung cancer, and lymphoma.
 Importantly, the BOOP lesion is seen in individuals with idiopathic pulmonary fibrosis, or IPF, and in these situations, the primary lung disease is the IPF and the secondary process is BOOP.

 BOOP affects males and females in equal numbers.
 It develops in individuals between 40-60 years old, but the disorder may affect individuals of any age.
 BOOP is estimated to account for 5 to 10% of the chronic infiltrative lung disease in the United States.
 BOOP has been reported throughout the world.
-BOOP was first reported in 1985 by Dr. Gary R. Epler.

-In some cases, the symptoms of BOOP may resolve without treatment especially the post breast radiation-type.
+In some patients, the symptoms of BOOP may resolve without treatment especially the post breast radiation-type.
 In some mild cases such as individuals without symptoms or who have non-progressive disease, the process can be monitored and treated later if necessary.
 Most individuals with BOOP require treatment with the anti-inflammatory, corticosteroid medication, usually in the form of prednisone.
 This therapy often results in dramatic improvement with resolution of symptoms within days or weeks.
 In some situations, the BOOP may recur as the dose is decreased, but the BOOP will respond to an additional course of treatment.

 The rapidly progressive form of BOOP is treated with intravenous corticosteroid medication and sometimes with Cytoxan.
 Individuals wit. secondary BOOP may improve after treating the underlying condition.
 Additional treatment is symptomatic and supportive.